Skip to content

 EZ Fuse Tester is the smallest, most focused app we have ever shipped, and one of the most successful.
 It is a free utility that turns an iPhone screen into a continuity tester for small glass cartridge fuses, using the phone's built-in capacitive touch sensors to detect whether the fuse is intact or blown.
 The whole app is one screen.
 There is no signup, no account, no in-app purchase, no ads, and no data collection.

-The full story of how the idea showed up on a Tuesday evening in October 2023 is in our journal post on what we learned shipping EZ Fuse Tester.
+The full story of how a late-night viral video turned into a working prototype in a single weekend is in our journal post on what we learned shipping EZ Fuse Tester.
 This case study is the structured version for clients trying to understand whether we are the right team for a small focused utility project.

-The general version of that problem applies to anyone who works with small electronics.
+That problem is real for anyone who works with small electronics.
 Automotive enthusiasts.
 People who restore old radios or stereos.
 Anyone with a soldering iron and a workshop.
 The fuses themselves are cheap.
 The hassle is testing them to figure out which one needs replacing.

 The opportunity was to use a device almost everyone already owns, the iPhone, to solve the problem for free.